On Tuesday May 11 at 4pm MST to Wednesday May 12 at 12noon MST we are performing scheduled maintenance on our student and application system .

 How to Apply

-- Student applicants enrolled in institutions in Canada must apply through their universities.
+- Canadian student applicants must apply through their universities.
 Their institution will be required to provide a letter of recommendation and confirmation of financial support for one-half the program fees.
 These documents must be submitted along with the online application.

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee is subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
 Any other fees are refunded at the discretion of the Banff Centre.
 The application deadline is 11:59 p.m.
 Mountain Standard Time.